 Paul explains in Acts 20.20-21, "You know that I have not hesitated to preach anything that would be helpful to you but has taught you publicly and from house to house.
 I have declared to both Jews and Greeks that they must turn to God in repentance and have faith in our Lord Jesus."
 Again in Acts 21.7, Paul says, "We continued our voyage from Tyre and landed at Ptolemais, where we greeted the brothers and stayed with them for a day."✞

 Saint Paul greets the Cenchrea house of faith as well as the Aristobulus and Narcissus households and his dear friend Epenetus.
 Cenchrea (otherwise called "Cenchreae" is a seaport town about ten miles from Corinth in Greece.
 It is here that Saint Paul has his head shaved to keep a vow he had made.
 We read about this in Acts 18.18, "Paul stayed on in Corinth for some time.
 Then he left the brothers and sisters and sailed for Syria, accompanied by Priscilla and Aquila.
-Before he sailed, he had his hair cut off at Cenchreae because of a vow he had taken."
-In Acts 28.17 we discover that "Three days later he called together the leaders of the Jews.
+Before he sailed, he had his hair cut off at Cenchreae because of a vow."
+In Acts 28.17, we discover that "Three days later he called together the leaders of the Jews.
 They arranged to meet Paul on a certain day and came in even larger numbers to the place where he was staying.
-From morning till evening he explained and declared to them the kingdom of God and tried to convince them about Jesus from the Law of Moses and the Prophets."✞
+From morning till evening, he explained and declared to them the kingdom of God and tried to convince them about Jesus from the Law of Moses and the Prophets."✞